react-spectre/react-spectre/packages/autocomplete/README.md

 Autocomplete form component provides suggestions while you type.
 It is often used for tags and contacts input.

+The component does NOT include JavaScript code, you will need to implement your JS to interact with the autocomplete.
+Nevertheless [here's](assets/js_autocomplete.js) an example with JS.

 ```js
 import { Autocomplete, Input, Menu } from '@react-spectre/autocomplete'
 ```